 IoT@School is a framework designed to bring the Internet of Things (IoT) concept into the classroom through small and big environmental data collection, sharing and collaboration.
 This consists of two key components; devices for data collection and the exploratory for data visualisation and data sharing.

-What is the Internet of Things?
+What is "The Internet of Things"?

 Data is being gathered all around us all the time, whether it be a weather station monitoring rainfall, streetlamps that turn on when the light level gets too low or carbon dioxide levels in urban areas.
 The Internet of Things, so to speak, joins the dots.
-Increasingly that data is being stored in the cloud so that machines can inform each other of data gathered in other locations and so that anyone can access the data all over the world.
+Increasingly data is being stored in the cloud so that machines can inform each other of data gathered in other locations and so that anyone can access the data all over the world.

-That data is then uploaded to the IoT@School Exploratory and can then be visualised and shared with other schools around the world and analysed as part of a much wider data set, turning an experiment contrived solely for learning purposes into a chance to explore live data in the real world.
+That data is then uploaded to the IoT@School Exploratory and can be visualised and shared with other schools around the world.
+The data can also be analysed as part of a much wider data set, turning an experiment contrived solely for learning purposes into a chance to explore live data in the real world.